What's New

 THE PURIM OF IBRAHIM PASHA

-When Ibrahim Pasha of Egypt invaded the Land of Israel, he sought to take over Hebron.
-On his way to occupy the City of the Patriarchs, he saw that his troops were very tired and told them they should rest on Mount Etam, which is near Solomon’s Pools.
-The Arab peasants of Hebron, when they heard of the coming of the Pasha, gathered a large battalion, went to where the Pasha’s soldiers rested.
+The Arab peasants of Hebron, when they heard of the coming of the Pasha, gathered a large battalion and went to where the Pasha’s soldiers rested.
 They stormed them, and killed 3,000 of them.
-The Pasha was furious and swore to take over Hebron and exterminate every inhabitant down to the last person, both Jews, Arab peasants, and the feudal Arab landowners.
+The Pasha was furious and swore to take over Hebron and exterminate every inhabitant down to the last person, both Arabs and Jews.

 This incident was recorded in the Avraham Avinu Synagogue in a list of miracles that occurred in the city.